 Once you have your icing ready, you will want to ensure you have the proper piping tips for your applications.
 You can also use tipless bags.
 Total preference!

 For writing, I love the PME #1.5 tip.
 Just a #1 can be too small, and a #2 is often to big.
-The 1.5 though... juuuuusssst right!
+The 1.5 though... juuuuusssst right.

 Writing is all about the pressure you apply while piping and when.
 For instance with script type fonts, you go slower and apply more pressure when piping downward, and lighter while releasing the pressure when piping up.

 This my friends, takes time to get the hang of.
 I recommend when free-handing that you practise on a piece of paper prior to the actual cookie.
 I can’t tell you how many cookies I’ve messed up in my time - no complaints from my kids and husband, but frustrating none the least.
-Which brought me to buying my now favourite decorating tool, the Pico projector.
+Which brought me to buying on of my now favourite decorating tools, the Pico projector.
 If you do cookies professionally, I highly recommend this investment.
 Not only is it amazing for writing, but also for character and logo work.
 I can’t say enough about how it has helped me in my decorating.
 The projector and cables can be purchased on Amazon and I have all of this info highlighted on my Instagram stories section.
 You simply plug it into your phone or other electronic device, and it displays the image that's on your screen directly onto your cookie so that you can simply trace it.
 Cheating?
-Absolutely, and I love it!
+Absolutely, and I love it!.

 Regardless of whether you freehand or use a pico to trace, I recommend going to www.dafont.com for fonts.
 They have a huge selection to choose from!
-This is where I get my font to project from my phone through my pico, but you can also print them off to practise on prior to freehanding.
+This is where I get my fonts to project from my phone through to my pico, but you can also print them off to practise on prior to freehanding.

 The Pico projectore in action: